gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - MUX-out(Cell voltage) is accessible through MCU header

 ### Assembly & Cost Optimization
-- 5 channels was placed on top and bottom to reduce PCB size and save fabrication costs
+- 5 channels were placed on top and bottom to reduce PCB size and save fabrication costs
 - Passive components are assembled by fabrication house and all of them have been placed on top for one sided assembly
 - Active ICs, cell holders and connectors are hand-assembled post-fabrication to reduce assembly cost while retaining full control over critical components